erich-hs/AnyData/README.md

 ![alt text](docs/images/df_example_02.png)

-The instantiated endpoint contains the parameter to fulfill the prompt.
+The instantiated endpoint contains the parameters to fulfill the prompt.

 ```python
 valet_api['CAD_to_JPY']